Dealing with Epcot Crowds is Simple and Fun with a little Magic

 - Journey to Imagination and The Universe of Energy are rarely busy.
 You almost never have to wait in line for those attractions.
 (The Universe of Energy is a great place to cool off.
 It's 45 minutes or more in air conditioning.)

-- Lines can build up a bit for The Three Caballeros and Maelstrom.
-The best times to ride those are when the World Showcase first opens or supper time.
+- Lines can build up a bit for The Three Caballeros ride first thing after the World Showcase opens or during dinnertime.

 - Usually you don't have to wait too long for the movies in the World Showcase.